Mepe: History

 The term mepe was utilized since pre-Christian beginnings with Azo, but the role would get more structured during the reign of Pharnavaz I in the 3rd century BC.
 His successors, the Pharnavazid (Note: The Pharnavazids were fascinated by the Persian structure of royal administration, yet cultivated close relations with the Hellenistic Seleucids.
 The pre-Christian Georgian kings modeled themselves in a same heroic garb as in the Iranian epic cycle and imagery, also incorporating several allusions to the Hebrew Bible and Classical Syriac sources.
-The pre-Christian Georgian rulers identified Persia as the "land of heroes and giants", an exalted status that was never bestowed upon Rome or Byzantium.) mepes would be titled as goliath who would possess 𐬓𐬀𐬭𐬆𐬥𐬀𐬵 (pharnah; lit. 'royal radiance'), the divinely endowed glory believed by ancient Persians to mark only a legitimate ruler, accompanied with დიდებაჲ (didebay; lit. 'greatness') and სუე (sue; lit. 'fortune; destiny').
+The pre-Christian Georgian rulers identified Persia as the "land of heroes and giants", an exalted status that was never bestowed upon Rome or Byzantium.) mepes would be titled goliath who would possess the pharnah (lit. 'royal radiance'), the divinely endowed glory believed by ancient Persians to mark only a legitimate ruler, accompanied with დიდებაჲ (didebay; lit. 'greatness') and სუე (sue; lit. 'fortune; destiny').
 Georgian monarch's reign was known as მეფობაჲ (mepobay; lit. 'kingship').
 Loss of pharnah and sue led to imminent death or overthrow of mepe.

-In the late 6th century, the Sassanid Empire would abolish the Georgian kingship of the Kingdom of Iberia resulting in the interregnum stretching from c.
+In the late 6th century, the Sasanian Empire would abolish the kingship of the Kingdom of Iberia, resulting in the interregnum stretching from c.
 580 (Note: The Chosroids were dethroned immediately after the death of King Bakur III.
 Bakur's sons would remain in the mountainous region of Kakheti; their royal pedigree would rule the region as titular princes styled as mtavari.) to 888 as a demoted principality.
 Despite the monarchy was in abeyance, and that royal governing disintegrated, the principality rulers would still continue to claim to be referred to as mepes and ჴელმწიფე (helmts'ipe; lit. 'sovereign').
 After 888 (or 889) restoration under next successive dynasty of mepe Adarnase IV, the new kingdom would emerge as the fusion of many lands and territories, that would lead towards a total Georgian unification, culminating in 1008.